DAF201/2022_fall_school_garbage/Logic.md

 | F   | T   | F     |
 | F   | F   | F     |

-This table shows all the posiable cases and result of the proposition p∧q
+This table shows all the posiable cases and result of the proposition p ∧ q

 ## Negation

 Means opposite:

-p = T, then ¬p = F
+p = T, then ¬ p = F

 ## AND